-Blackbeard’s real named is believed to be Edward Teach (or Thatch).
-Many feel that he was born in the busy port of Bristol, England around 1680.
+Blackbeard’s actual name is believed to be Edward Teach (or Thatch).
+Many feel he was born in the busy port of Bristol, England around 1680.
 Bristol was the second-largest city in England at the time, thriving as a depot in the slave trade.

 Get your copy of Blackbeard’s Lost Treasure available in paperback, Kindle, and Kindle Unlimited here!